dudeperf3ct/5-ml-fastapi-gcp-serverless/Readme.md

 2. Create google cloud account.

-3. Create a service in `Cloud Run` adding this repo as `Continous Deploy from source repository`
+3. Create a service in `Cloud Run` adding this repo as `Continuous Deploy from source repository`

    > Add 8000 under Containers in section Container, Variables & Secrets, Connections, Security